Brandon Jennings

-Brandon Byron Jennings (born September 23, 1989) is an American former professional basketball player who played 9 seasons in the National Basketball Association (NBA).
-He is known for being one of the first Americans to go from high school to the pros in Europe.
+Brandon Byron Jennings (born September 23, 1989) is an American former professional basketball player who played nine seasons in the National Basketball Association (NBA).
+He is known for being the first American high school prospect to bypass college basketball to play professionally in Europe.

-After he graduated from Oak Hill Academy, Jennings played for professional basketball club Lottomatica Roma in Italy.
-After a year overseas, he declared for the 2009 NBA draft and was selected 10th overall by the Bucks.
+After he graduated from Oak Hill Academy, Jennings played for professional basketball club Lottomatica Roma in Rome, Italy.
+After a year overseas, he declared for the 2009 NBA draft and was selected 10th overall by the Milwaukee Bucks.
 Jennings played four seasons in Milwaukee before being traded to the Detroit Pistons in 2013.
 He spent his next three seasons in Detroit before he was traded to the Orlando Magic in 2016.
-He went on to split the 2016–17 season between the New York Knicks and Washington Wizards.
+He went on to split the 2016–17 season between the New York Knicks and Washington Wizards before a final stint in Milwaukee in the 2017–18 season.
+Jennings also played in the Chinese Basketball Association and the VTB United League.

 Early life

-Born to Alice Knox in Compton, California, he has a half brother named Terrence Phillips, a former guard at the University of Missouri.
+Jennings was born to Alice Knox in Compton, California.
+He has a half brother named Terrence Phillips, a former guard for the Missouri Tigers.
 His father died when he was young.

 High school career

-Jennings attended Dominguez High School in Compton, California for his freshman and sophomore years.
+Jennings attended Dominguez High School in Compton for his freshman and sophomore years.
 Before his junior year, Jennings transferred to Oak Hill Academy in Mouth of Wilson, Virginia.
+He led his 2006–2007 team to a 41–1 record and the top ranking in the USA Today Super 25 list of high school teams.
 In his last year of high school, Jennings averaged 35.5 points per game and set the school record for points in a season (1,312).
-This performance earned him some of high school basketball's most prestigious awards: the 2008 Naismith Prep Player of the Year Award, 2007–08 Gatorade Player of the Year (Virginia), 2008 Parade Magazine Player of the Year and 2008 EA Sports Player of the Year.
-He led his 2006–2007 team to a 41–1 record and the top ranking in the USA Today Super 25 list of high school teams.
+This performance earned him some of high school basketball's most prestigious awards: the 2008 Naismith Prep Player of the Year Award, 2007–08 Gatorade Player of the Year (Virginia), 2008 Parade Magazine Player of the Year, and 2008 EA Sports Player of the Year.
 He was rated as the nation's #1 high school basketball prospect in the class of 2008 by Scout.com, the #1 prospect in the ESPNU 150, and the #4 prospect by Rivals.com.